eXascaleInfolab/fastconsensus/README.md

 3 4 6 10 11
 ```
 This represents a partition with two communities : `{0, 1, 2, 5, 7, 8, 9}` and `{3, 4, 6, 10, 11}`

+## Related Projects
+- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic quality (accuracy) measures evaluation for the overlapping clustering on large datasets: family of mean F1-Score (including clusters labeling), Omega Index (fuzzy version of the Adjusted Rand Index) and standard NMI (for non-overlapping clusters).
+- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI (unlike the `onmi`).
+- [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) - Another method of the NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster and yields exact results unlike probabilistic results with some variance in GenConvNMI.
+- [Clubmark](https://github.com/eXascaleInfolab/clubmark) - A parallel isolation framework for benchmarking and profiling clustering (community detection) algorithms considering overlaps (covers).
+- [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption (RSS RAM, CPU, etc.) profiler.